Read Later · Battlefield 1

 Can I import my Readwise highlights into another app?

 Readwise has robust CSV and Markdown export for highlights.
 The Readwise → Obsidian sync plugin is the most popular migration path — it creates a markdown file per source with all highlights and metadata.
-Burn 451 imports saves (not Readwise-formatted highlights) via API and URL list.
+Burn 451 does not have a bulk Readwise import or a Readwise highlight importer today.
 If you want to migrate your highlight archive specifically, Obsidian is the best intermediate format — import from Readwise, then decide what to do with the Obsidian vault.
-There's no direct Readwise → Burn 451 highlight import, though the Burn API can ingest any URL as a new save.

 Does Readwise Reader have an AI summarizer?